 Figure 6.7.1-1.
 Service exposure to SL Positioning Client UE via PC5

-1. When a Ranging/SL Positioning service is triggered, SL Positioning Client UE may perform discovery procedure for the Ranging/SL Positioning service defined in clause 6.2.
+1. When a Ranging/SL Positioning service is triggered, SL Positioning Client UE may perform discovery procedure for the Ranging/SL Positioning service defined in clause 6.2 with following updates:

-When SL positioning service is triggered, the client UE tries to discover the target UE and/or a SL Reference UE.
+- When SL positioning service is triggered, the client UE tries to discover the target UE and/or a SL Reference UE.
+When Model B discovery used, in the Solicitation message, target UE’s user info is included and role of target UE and role of SL Reference UE are indicated in the RSPP metadata.
+Only the target UE or SL Reference UE(s) in proximity of the target UE may respond.

-When Ranging service is triggered, the client UE tries to discover UE1 and/or UE2.
+- When Ranging service is triggered, the client UE tries to discover UE1 and/or UE2.
+When Model B discovery used, in the Solicitation message, UE1’s user info and UE2’s user info are included and role of target UE is indicated in the RSPP metadata.

 During discovery for SL positioning service, the information of SL reference UE is acquired.

-During discovery for Ranging service, it is informed to the client UE if UE1 and UE2 are not in proximity.

-2. If discovery procedure succeeds, the SL Positioning Client UE establishes a PC5 connection with the discovered UE.
+2. If discovery procedure succeeds, the SL Positioning Client UE establishes PC5 connection(s) with the discovered UE(s).

+3. The SL Positioning Client UE receives UE’s status information indicating that UE has NAS connection or no NAS connection from the discovered UE(s).

+The SL Positioning Client UE may receive list of SL Reference UE(s) from target UE over the PC5 connection.

+For Ranging service, if UE1 and UE2 are not in proximity, UE1 and/or UE2 may informe that over the PC5 connection to the client UE.

-3. The SL Positioning Client UE sends a SL Positioning Service Request which includes info of SL Positioning Client UE, info of Target UE and info of SL Reference UE for SL positioning, and info of SL Positioning Client UE, info of UE1 and info of UE2 for Ranging.
+4. Based on UE’s status information, the SL Positioning Client UE downselects UE(s) to perform SL Positioning Service Request according and select a UE to receive SL Positioning Service Request.
+The SL Positioning Client UE sends a SL Positioning Service Request which includes info of SL Positioning Client UE, info of Target UE and info of SL Reference UE for SL positioning, and info of SL Positioning Client UE, info of UE1 and info of UE2 for Ranging.

 4. Authorization check of the client UE for the service request may be performed via SL Positioning Server UE or 5GC or internally by UE1 or target UE.

-5. Ranging/SL Positioning operation is performed as described in clause 6.8 among target UE, SL Reference UE and SL Positioning Server UE or LMF.
+5. The UE which received SL Positioning Service Request selects LMF or SL Positioning Server UE based on its status whether UE has NAS connection.
+Ranging/SL Positioning operation is performed as described in clause 6.8 among target UE, SL Reference UE and SL Positioning Server UE or LMF.

 6. The Ranging/SL Positioning result is provided to the SL Positioning client UE by UE1.